-Article 110: Determining Concentrated Exposures in The Non-Trading Activities
+Article 109: Determining Concentrated Exposures in The Non-Trading Activities

-- a) When determining concentrated exposures in non-trading activities, the capital market institution must use the following exposure values: - 1) For on-balance sheet non-derivatives items, the exposure values are calculated based on the accounting value that is net of specific provisions; - 2) For off-balance sheet commitments, the exposure values are calculated based on the on-balance sheet equivalent values which is obtained from applying the credit conversion factors; - For derivatives, the exposure values are calculated in accordance with Article 37 of these Rules; and - 4) For securities financing transactions, the exposure values are calculated in accordance with Article 60 or Article 67 of these Rules. - b) In calculating the value of the exposures, a capital market institution may use the riskmitigating effect of credit protection as follows: - 1) The portion of the exposure that is covered by a recognisable collateral may be treated as an exposure to the issuer of the collateral; - 2) The portion of the exposure covered by a recognisable guarantee or credit derivative may be treated as an exposure to the guarantor or the protection seller respectively. - 3) The capital market institution may use the effect of any recognisable netting agreements. - 4) A capital market institution must analyse, to the extent possible, their exposures to collateral issuers, guarantors and protection sellers for possible concentrations beyond the limit referred to in paragraph (b) of Article 107 of these Rules and where appropriate take action and report any significant findings to the Authority.
+- a) When determining concentrated exposures in non-trading activities, the capital market institution must use the following exposure values: - 1) For on-balance sheet non-derivatives items, the exposure values are calculated based on the accounting value that is net of specific provisions; - 2) For off-balance sheet commitments, the exposure values are calculated based on the on-balance sheet equivalent values, which are obtained from applying the credit conversion factors; - 3) For derivatives, the exposure values are calculated in accordance with Article (37) of these Rules; and - 4) For securities financing transactions, the exposure values are calculated in accordance with Article (59) or Article (66) of these Rules. - b) In calculating the value of exposures, a capital market institution may use the risk-mitigating effect of credit protection as follows: - 1) The portion of the exposure that is covered by a recognisable collateral may be treated as an exposure to the issuer of the collateral; - 2) The portion of the exposure that is covered by a recognisable guarantee or credit derivative may be treated as an exposure to the guarantor or the protection seller, respectively. - 3) The capital market institution may use the effect of any recognisable netting agreements. - 4) A capital market institution must analyse, to the extent possible, their exposures to collateral issuers, guarantors, and protection sellers for possible concentrations beyond the limit referred to in Paragraph (b) of Article (106) of these Rules, and where appropriate, take action and report any significant findings to the Authority.

-Article 111: Determining Concentrated Exposures in The Trading Book
+Article 110: Determining Concentrated Exposures in The Trading Book

-- a) A capital market institution must calculate concentrated exposure amounts to an individual counterparty in the trading book by aggregating the sum, if it is positive, of its net positions in interest rate-linked and equity-linked financial instruments issued by the counterparty. - b) For the purpose of calculating the net positions referred to in paragraph (a) of this Article, the capital market institution must use the following exposure values: - 1) For non-derivatives interest rate, debt and equity instruments, the exposure values are the accounting value that is net of specific provisions. - 2) For swaps, futures, forwards and credit derivatives, the derivatives transactions must first be partitioned into their individual legs in accordance with Section 2 to Section 4 of Chapter 2 of Part 3 of these Rules and only transaction legs representing exposures in the scope of the concentration risk framework need to be considered. - 3) For credit derivatives that represent sold protection, the exposure to the referenced entity is the amount due in the case that the referenced entity triggers the credit derivative, minus the market value of the credit protection. - 4) For a call option, the exposure value is the market value (positive for a long call and negative for a short call).
+- a) A capital market institution must calculate concentrated exposures amounts to an individual counterparty in the trading book by aggregating the sum, if it is positive, of its net positions in interest rate-linked and equity-linked financial instruments issued by the counterparty. - b) For the purpose of calculating the net positions referred to in Paragraph (a) of this Article, the capital market institution must use the following exposure values: - 1) For non-derivatives interest rate, debt, and equity instruments, the exposure values are the accounting value that is net of specific provisions. - 2) For swaps, futures, forwards, and credit derivatives, the derivatives transactions must first be partitioned into their individual legs in accordance with Section (2), (3) and (4) of Chapter (2) of Part (3) of these Rules, and only transaction legs representing exposures in the scope of the concentration risks framework need to be considered.

+- 3) For credit derivatives that represent sold protection, the exposure to the referenced entity is the amount due in the case that the referenced entity triggers the credit derivative minus the market value of the credit protection. - 4) For a call option, the exposure value is the market value (positive for a long call and negative for a short call).
 For a put option, the exposure value is the strike price minus market value (positive for a long put and negative for a short put).
 The resulting option exposures to each underlying counterparty must be aggregated.
 If there is a negative net exposure after aggregation of all option exposures, the option exposure must be set to zero. - 5) The exposures to various investment funds do not need to be aggregated even if they are administered by the same fund manager.

-Article 112: Capital Requirements for Concentration Risks
+Article 111: Capital Requirements for Concentration Risks